 The Debitum Network team comes from the innovative technology company DEBIFO, a successful traditional invoice financing business in Europe, which is Mintos’s partner.
 Debifo finances invoices for Mintos, one of my favorite P2P loan platforms.

-Debitum have a very interesting blog, which deals with topics that are of relevant to any investor.
+Debitum publishes a very interesting blog, which deals with topics that are of relevance to any investor.
 They’ve written about topics like: